ffadrique/XFunit/README.md

 XFunit has been tested with Intel Fortran 19 (or higher) and gfortran 9.4 (or higher).
 The test provided along with the XFunit libraries are written using XFunit, hence being the XFunit autotest.

+## Dependencies with Fommons

+Like the other libraries in the collection, XFunit depends on Fommons.
+At the same time, Fommons depens on XFunit for its unit testing.
+The aparent circular dependency is not such taking into account.
+- The Fommons library can be build indenpendently of any other library.
+- The XFunit library depends on on Fommons, but only in the library, not on the unit tests.
+- The Fommons unit tests are build from the Fommons unit test sources and the XFunit and Fommons libraries.
+- The Xfunit unit tests are build from the XFunit unit test sources and the XFunit and Fommons libraries.

+In both Windows and Linux deploy the Fommons and XFunit from the same root directory
+- Windows: `Projects/Fommons` and `Projects/XFunit`.
+The `.sln` files are prepared for this configuration.
+- Linux: `Projects/fommons` and `Projects/xfunit`.
+The `gmake` files are prepared for this configuration (mind the lowercase for the library folder names).

 ### Windows
 XFunit is provided with a Visual Studio 2019 configured solution that allows building and testing the entire suite.
 The solution provides a C# project that integrates the unit test in Fortran with the unit test detection feature of Visual Studio.
 This allows the execution of all unit tests from the Test Explorer menu.